anghunk/ezyshu/README.md

 My hobbies are games and music, and my favorite singer is Xu Song.

-A sentence I like very much. 'the road ahead will be long and our climb will be steep.'
+"A sentence I like very much. 'the road ahead will be long and our climb will be steep."

 ## 💭Lately